Browse by Medical Category

 David Sweetser, MD, PhDAssistant Professor of PediatricsMassachusetts General Hospital for Children Cancer Center

 Assistant Professor of PediatricsHarvard Medical School

 The Sweetser laboratory investigates how leukemia and other cancers develop with the goal of developing novel, safer, and more effective therapies.
 We are investigating how the Groucho/TLE family of co-repressors function as potent tumor suppressors of acute myeloid leukemia and their roles in normal development and cell function.
 Knock-out mice for Tle1 and Tle4 have identiﬁed critical roles for these proteins in hematopoiesis, bone, lung, and brain development, as well as a critical role in limiting inﬂammation.
-In collaboration with Jing-Ruey Yeh, PhD at Massachusetts General Hospital we are using the zebraﬁsh as a model for cancer development and drug discovery.
+We have defined critical inflammatory signaling pathways mediating cell proliferation and synergistic cross talk with the cancer niche.
 The laboratory is also using whole exome sequencing to characterize underlying cancer predisposition genes in patients with a variety of pediatric malignancies.
 As the MGH site director for the newly established HMS Undiagnosed Diseases Center, Dr. Sweetser is also leading a group of clinicians and researchers actively engaged in elucidating the underlying basis of a wide variety of human diseases.